StevenAvelino/Pyctures/docs/devDoc.md

 Regex, or rational expression, is a powerful tool for string validation. </br>
 It is used in the project to check if the pictures were renamed correctly.

+### Git
+Since we worked on a project with more than 1 person, git is mendatory to work in a team. </br>
+Before using Github, we used Bitbucket and worked for most of the project on it. </br>
+The Bitbucket repository can be found [here](https://bitbucket.org/Aiiro/projet-python-photo)

 ## Conception

 ### GUI
 For the GUI, we were inspired by Picasa, which was the application the user previously used to manage his pictures. </br>
 Since the number of functionalities for this project are clearly less than the ones in Picasa, our application will have a simpler look. </br>